Dimitris Kaklamanakis

-Dimitris Kaklamanakis (Greek: Δημήτρης Κακλαμανάκης; born 1 September 1994) is a Greek professional basketball player for Peristeri of the Greek Basketball League and the FIBA Europe Cup.
+Dimitris Kaklamanakis (Greek: Δημήτρης Κακλαμανάκης; born 25 January 1994) is a Greek professional basketball player for PAOK Thessaloniki of the Greek Basketball League (GBL) and the EuroCup.
 He is a 2.06 m tall center.

 Professional career

+Milonas (2012–2013)

-Kaklamanakis played in amateur leagues with Milonas before starting his pro career with Peristeri.
+Kaklamanakis played in amateur leagues with Milonas before beginning his professional career.

+Peristeri (2013–2014)

+Kaklamanakis began his professional career with Peristeri during the 2013–14 season.

+Ilysiakos (2014–2015)

+During the 2014–15 season, he played for Ilysiakos.

+Lavrio (2015–2019)

 In 2015, he signed with Lavrio.
-During his first season with Lavrio, he was a role player, averaging only 4 minutes per game.
+During his first season with Lavrio, he was a role player, averaging only four minutes per game.

 On 2 July 2016, Kaklamanakis renewed his contract with Lavrio until 2017 and gained a bigger role on the team's squad.
 At the end of the season, he averaged 4.4 points and 2 rebounds per game.

-On 10 July 2017, he renewed his contract with Lavrio until 2018.
+On 10 July 2017, he renewed his contract with Lavrio for another season.

+AEK Athens (2019–2020)

 After four years with Lavrio, on 4 July 2019, Kaklamanakis signed a two-year contract with AEK Athens.

+During the 2019–20 season, Kaklamanakis won the Greek Cup with AEK.

+First stint with PAOK (2020–2021)

-On 28 July 2020, he moved to Thessaloniki for PAOK.
+On 28 July 2020, Kaklamanakis moved to Thessaloniki and joined PAOK for the 2020–21 season.

+Return to Lavrio (2021–2022)

 On 5 August 2021, Kaklamanakis returned to Lavrio.
-In 23 league games, he averaged 9.3 points, 5.3 rebounds, 1 assist and 0.7 blocks, playing around 22 minutes per contest.
+In 23 league games, he averaged 9.3 points, 5.3 rebounds, 1.0 assist and 0.7 blocks, playing around 22 minutes per contest.

+Promitheas Patras (2022–2023)

 On 21 July 2022, Kaklamanakis signed with Promitheas Patras, following his Lavrio teammate Vassilis Mouratos.
 In 12 domestic games, he averaged 5.6 points and 3.6 rebounds, playing around 14 minutes per contest.

+Second stint with PAOK (2023)

-On January 13, 2023, Kaklamanakis returned to PAOK for the rest of the season.
-In 18 league games, he averaged 3.4 points, 4 rebounds and 1 assist, playing around 14 minutes per contest.
+On 13 January 2023, Kaklamanakis returned to PAOK for the remainder of the 2022–23 season.
+In 18 league games, he averaged 3.4 points, 4.0 rebounds and 1.0 assist, playing around 14 minutes per contest.

+Panionios (2023–2025)

-On July 5, 2023, Kaklamanakis signed with Panionios.
+On 5 July 2023, Kaklamanakis signed with Panionios.

+He spent two seasons with Panionios, helping the club return to the Greek Basketball League.

+Return to Peristeri (2025–2026)

-On July 21, 2025, he returned to Peristeri of the Greek Basketball League and the FIBA Europe Cup.
+On 21 July 2025, Kaklamanakis returned to Peristeri of the Greek Basketball League and the FIBA Europe Cup.

+Third stint with PAOK (2026–present)

+On 24 June 2026, Kaklamanakis returned to PAOK Thessaloniki for a third stint with the club, signing a two-year contract through the end of the 2027–28 season.
+His signing was part of PAOK's roster planning under head coach Andrea Trinchieri, adding experience and depth to the team's Greek frontcourt rotation.